 Grace or Grania O’Malley, legendary female pirate, was the daughter of Owen Dubhdara O’Malley and Margaret, daughter of Conchobhar O’Malley.
-Grace married first Donal O’Flaherty and second Richard Burke (d.1583).
-Her second husband became chief of the Burkes of Mayo in 1582.
-Grace had two sons, Owen O’Flaherty (d.1586) and Theobald Burke (d.1629) and a daughter, Margaret.
-Her activities harried the English authorities in Ireland for decades.
+Grace married Donal O’Flaherty.
+Their son was Owen (d.
+1586).
+She married Richard Burke (d.1583), who became chief of the Burkes of Mayo in 1582.
+Their children were Theobald (d.1629) and Margaret.
+Grace’s activities harried the English authorities in Ireland for decades.
 In the 1570s she kidnapped young Christopher St. Lawrence, Lord Howth’s heir.
 A painting at Howth Castle depicts the incident.
 In 1576/7, she greatly impressed the young Philip Sidney, whose father was Lord Deputy, when he visited Galway.
-She spent two years in prison in 1578-9 and was tried for plundering Aran Island in 1586 and was almost executed.
-In 1593, Sir Richard Bingham, who had tried her in 1586, called her “a notable traitress and nurse to all rebellions in the province for forty years,” but Sir John Perrott secured a pardon for her from Queen Elizabeth.
+She spent two years in prison in 1578-9.
+In 1586, she was tried for plundering Aran Island and was almost executed.
+In 1593, Sir Richard Bingham called her “a notable traitress and nurse to all rebellions in the province for forty years.”
+Sir John Perrott secured a pardon for her from Queen Elizabeth.
 In 1595, she petitioned Lord Burghley for the return of her jointure lands.
 Although it was long said that she did not speak English and never visited England, recent biographers assert that she did go to the court of Elizabeth I in 1593 and again in 1595.
 By tradition, she is said to have died in great poverty and been buried on Clare Island.
 Biographies: Anne Chambers, Granuale: The Life and Times of Grace O’Malley; sections of Joan Druett’s She Captains; Barbara Sjoholm’s The Pirate Queen: In Search of Grace O’Malley and Other Legendary Women of the Sea; Jo Stanley, ed., Bold in her Breeches; Oxford DNB entry under “O’Malley, Grainne [Grace].”

 see ELIZABETH ROLLESTON